MaddyGuthridge/Universal-Controller-Script/docs/contributing/style.md

 * Indentation: 4 spaces
 * Typing: where it is reasonable, type hints should always be included on function definitions.
 The project should remain compliant with MyPy.
-* Modules and functions should be documented with docstring.
+* Modules, classes and functions should be documented with docstring.
 If you use VS Code, a configuration for the Python Docstring Generator extension is provided which should be used automatically.
 For reference, this file is provided in `resources/docstring_template.mustache`.
+Functions that are documented by a parent class shouldn't be documented again.
+* Spell checking your code is recommended.

 ## Development environment